novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 Conda will also install the required libraries’ dependencies.

-**Step 6: Installing tensorflow and Keras**
+**Step 6: Installing TensorFlow and Keras**

     $ conda install tensorflow==1.15

 If you have an NVIDIA GPU, you can install tensorflow with GPU support.
-Check tensorflow documentation for installation instructions for your platform.
+Check TensorFlow documentation for installation instructions for your platform.

     $ conda install keras

-In the above command, conda will select the keras version that is suited to your version of tensorflow.
+In the above command, conda will select the keras version that is suited to your version of TensorFlow.

-**Step 7: Setup Keras to use tensorflow backend.**
+**Step 7: Setup Keras to use TensorFlow backend**

 Create a Keras config file -  Linux and macOS: